Lewis Hamilton: Karting

 Hamilton began karting in 1993 and quickly began winning races and cadet class championships.
 Two years later, he became the youngest driver to win the British cadet karting championship at the age of ten.
 That year, Hamilton approached McLaren Formula One team boss Ron Dennis at the Autosport Awards for an autograph and said: "Hi.
 I'm Lewis Hamilton.
 I won the British Championship and one day I want to be racing your cars."
 Dennis wrote in Hamilton's autograph book: "Phone me in nine years, we'll sort something out then."

 When Hamilton was 12, Ladbrokes took a bet, at 40/1 odds, that Hamilton would win a Formula One race before the age of 23; another predicted, at 150/1 odds, that he would win the World Drivers' Championship before he was 25.
-In 1998, Dennis called Hamilton following his second Super One series and British championship wins, to offer Hamilton a role in the McLaren driver development programme.
+In 1998, Dennis called Hamilton following his second Super One series and British championship wins, to offer Hamilton a role in the McLaren-Mercedes Young Driver Programme.
 The contract included an option of a future Formula One seat, which would make Hamilton the youngest driver to secure a contract that later resulted in a Formula One drive.

 Hamilton continued his progress in the Intercontinental A (1999), Formula A (2000) and Formula Super A (2001) ranks, and became European Champion in 2000 with maximum points.
 In Formula A and Formula Super A, racing for TeamMBM.com, his teammate was Nico Rosberg, who would later drive for the Williams and Mercedes teams in Formula One; they would later team up again for Mercedes from 2013 to 2016.
 Following his karting successes, the British Racing Drivers' Club made him a "Rising Star" Member in 2000.
 In 2001, Michael Schumacher made a one-off return to karts and competed against Hamilton along with other future Formula One drivers Vitantonio Liuzzi and Nico Rosberg.
 Hamilton ended the final in seventh, four places behind Schumacher.
 Although the two saw little of each other on the track, Schumacher praised the young Briton.